-- The quarterback for any given play is the first player to touch the ball after the snap. - ☐ The quarterback may only run once per four-down sequence.
-During all other plays, the QB may not run the ball until after he gives complete control of the ball to another teammate. - The center may only advance the ball after he has snapped it to the quarterback.
+- The quarterback for any given play is the first player to touch the ball after the snap.
+The quarterback may only run once per four-down sequence.
+During all other plays, the QB may not run the ball until after he gives complete control of the ball to another teammate.
+The center may only advance the ball after he has snapped it to the quarterback.
 All handoffs to the center must be wrapped around the body to his chest/hands-no-between-the-legs handoffs. - Only direct handoffs or pitches behind the line of scrimmage are legal.
 Offense may use multiple handoffs and pitches.
-No laterals or handoffs past the line of scrimmage. - The player who receives the handoff or non-forward pitch can throw the ball as long as he does not go past the line of scrimmage. - Any lateral that is legally intercepted by the defense may be advanced the same as an intercepted pass. - To avoid his/her flag being pulled, the ball carrier may not jump or dive.
-Spinning is allowed. - □ There are "NO RUNNING ZONES" at the 5-yard line and five yards before midfield (except in the PK, K, 1A and 2A divisions, which may run the ball from anywhere on the field). - Moving screens protecting the ball carrier downfield are NOT allowed. - NOTE: A player may occupy any downfield space but may not adjust positions to inhibit the defense.
+No laterals or handoffs past the line of scrimmage. - ☐ The player who receives the handoff or non-forward pitch can throw the ball as long as he does not go past the line of scrimmage. - Any lateral that is legally intercepted by the defense may be advanced the same as an intercepted pass. - To avoid his/her flag being pulled, the ball carrier may not jump or dive.
+Spinning is allowed.
+If a player with the football jumps or dives, that player is determined to be down at the spot where the position of the ball was at the time he/she left the ground. - □ There are "NO RUNNING ZONES" at the 5-yard line and five yards before midfield (except in the PK, K, 1A and 2A divisions, which may run the ball from anywhere on the field). - Moving screens protecting the ball carrier downfield are NOT allowed. - NOTE: A player may occupy any downfield space but may not adjust positions to inhibit the defense.